 - Drugs Are Bad: Sergeant Detritus' campaign against the troll drug Slab parodies the classic slogan "Just Say No" targeted at kids, with a much more direct campaign targeted at dealers.

 "...Mr Vimes is lettin' me run a' Detritus concentrated - 'pub-lic a-ware-ness campaign tellin' people what happens to buggers what sells it to kids..."
 He waved a hand at a large and rather crudely done poster on the wall.
 It said:

 Slab: Jus' say 'Aarrghaarrghpleeassennonono UGH'.

-Flat Earth Atheist: Dorfl is perhaps the most literal example, being on the Disc.
+- Flat Earth Atheist: Dorfl is perhaps the most literal example - he really is on a flat Earth, and he refuses to believe in gods.
 When he challenges the gods to prove they exist, they hit him with lightning bolts, but, being made of pottery, all it does is melt his armour.
-His response:

 He'll go spare!

 - Golem: Golems and Dorfl himself were briefly mentioned in Reaper Man and Soul Music, but this is the book to really develop them.
 Also, in a Retcon, golems are now powered by a scroll with words inside their flip-top heads rather than a word physically carved on their forehead.

 - The Good King: What the golem king was intended to be.

 - Gone Horribly Wrong: The Golems' attempt to make another of their kind results in a half-baked, insane monstrosity.